robjustice/soshdboot/README.md

 -Applecommander
 -bootloader.py

 I have included my clunky windows make file, does the job for me.
 Tidied it up a bit with some ideas from qkumba's one in 4cade, thanks.
-You might need to update the paths in winmake to suit.
+You might need to update the paths in winmake to suit (sorry I coded in the python path as I was having issues with the different versions, python 2.7 required at the moment).

 ```
-Check out the source:
 git clone https://github.com/robjustice/soshdboot
 cd soshdboot
 winmake all